Divzdj/placement-eligibility-app/README.md

 ---

-## 🚀 Project Overview
+##  Project Overview

-The goal of this app is to help **placement teams** or **EdTech platforms** evaluate student readiness for placements by filtering candidates based on:
+The goal of this app is to help placement teams or EdTech platforms evaluate student readiness for placements by filtering candidates based on:

 - Programming performance
 - Soft skill scores
 - Mock interview results

 Users can interact with the app to:
-- 🎯 Apply eligibility filters
+- Apply eligibility filters
-- 📂 Preview student records from different tables
+- Preview student records from different tables
-- 📊 View visual insights using SQL + Streamlit
+- View visual insights using SQL + Streamlit

 ---

-## 🛠️ Technologies I Used
+##  Technologies I Used

 I chose lightweight and beginner-friendly tools that helped me focus more on logic and less on setup: